Pregnancy Prep for Moms-to-Be

 Thinking about making a baby?
-The most popular months to deliver are July, August, and September, so if you want to join the throngs of summertime mommies next year, now's the time to get busy.
-Clearly, a woman can get pregnant without a word of advice, but if you're eager to speed things along, here are a few tips.
+The most popular months to deliver are July, August, and September, so if you want to join the throngs of summertime mommies next year, fall’s the time to get busy.
+Many woman can get pregnant without a word of advice, but if you’re eager to speed things along, here are a few tips.

 Know your odds

-Don't stress if you don't get pregnant right away.
-After all, you've only got about a 20 percent chance each time you ovulate.
-(Unless you're a teenager in the backseat of your parents' car.
-Then we're guessing your odds rise to about 72 percent.)
-Seriously, you have about a three-day window of fertility each cycle.
+Don’t stress if you don’t get pregnant right away.
+After all, you’ve only got about a 20 percent chance each time you ovulate.
+Seriously, you only have about a three-day window of fertility each cycle.
 You have to have sex at just the right time, and the sperm has to swim a long, long way to seal the deal.
-There's no need to call the doc unless you've been trying to conceive for a year or more (or six months, if you're over 35).
+There’s no need to call the doc unless you’ve been trying to conceive for a year or more (or six months, if you’re over 35).

 Take your vitamins